thanhnew2001/TalkToTaipy/README.md

 ## Known Issues

-- Complex data manipulation prompts such as filtering using a date range are not supported yet
 - When a prompt results in incorrect code, the app will show an error message and get stuck.
 To fix this, simply re-prompt and refresh the page.
 - A too long prompt will cause StarCoder to repeat unfinished code which will cause a syntax error